AlleyCH/AlleyCH.github.io/_posts/edit.md

 Hello again, I'm here to update on my findings and knowledge about Vala.
 Last blog, I talked about the codegen phase, as intricate as it is, I'm finding some very helpful information that I want to share.

 # Looking at The Output C Code
 While doing the JSON module, I'm constantly looking at C code.
-Back and forth, back and forth, having more than 1 monitor is very helpful in times like this.
-At the beginning of GSoC I didn't know much of C, and that has deffinitly changed.
-I'm still not fluent in it, but I can finally read the code and can understand it with out too much brain power.
+Back and forth, back and forth, having more than 1 monitor is very helpful in times like these.
+At the beginning of GSoC I didn't know much of C, and that has definitely changed.
+I'm still not fluent in it, but I can finally read the code and can understand it without too much brain power.
 For the [JsonModule][JsonModule] I'm creating, I first looked at how users can currently (de)serialize JSON.
 I went scouting json-glib examples since then, and for now, I will be using json-glib.
 In the future, however, I'll look at other ways in which we can have JSON more streamlined in Vala whether that means growing away from json-glib or not.

 Using the command 'valac -C yourfilename.vala', you'd be able to see the C code that Valac generates.
-If you were to look into it, you'd see a bunch of temp variables and C functions.
-It can be a little overwhelming to see if you don't know C.
+If you were to look into it, you'd see a bunch of tempary variables and C functions.
+It can be a little overwhelming to see all this if you don't know C.
+<br></br>

-When writing JSON normally with minimal customization, without what my module suggests.
-You would be writing it like
+When writing JSON normally with minimal customization and without the JsonModule's support.
+You would be writing it like this:

    ``` vala
 Json.Node node = Json.gobject_serialize (person);